 Validation of Cxbladder Triage-Plus for the Detection of Urothelial Carcinoma in Subjects With Microscopic Hematuria (microDRIVE)

-It is of current debate whether the use of invasive (referring to a process that requires insertion into the body) standard of care procedures such as a cystoscopy which is a procedure to look inside the bladder using a thin camera called a cystoscope, is appropriate for use in patients with microscopic hematuria or blood in urine invisible to the naked eye.
+It is currently debated whether the use of invasive standard of care procedures, such as cystoscopy, a procedure which involves inserting a thin camera, called a cystoscope, into the bladder to look for signs of disease, is appropriate for patients with microscopic hematuria (blood in the urine that cannot be seen with the naked eye).
 This is because the risk of disease (bladder cancer - urothelial carcinoma) is relatively low in this population group, approximately 3%.
-Invasive procedures such as a cystoscopy comes with anxiety and pain, in addition to other potential side effects.
-This has resulted in low admittance in urology clinics for cystoscopy with hematuria (blood in urine) patients.
-Therefore, there is a need for a more simple, non-invasive test that can accurately detect the presence or absence of disease (urothelial carcinoma) in patients with microscopic hematuria.
-There is a potential role Cxbladder, a non-invasive, urine based test, can fill this role.
+Invasive procedures such as cystoscopy can cause anxiety and pain, in addition to other potential side effects.
+This has resulted in low admittance for cystoscopy among patients with hematuria (blood in urine) in urology clinics.
+Therefore, there is a need for a simpler, non-invasive test that can accurately detect the presence or absence of disease (urothelial carcinoma) in patients with microscopic hematuria.
+Cxbladder, a non-invasive, urine-based test, has the potential to fill this role.

 • Physically able to provide a voided urine sample from a bladder that has not been surgically altered.